 How to make dried lemon slices

-Depending on where you get your lemons they may have already been washed or they may have dirt and bird droppings on them.
+- Depending on where you get your lemons they may have already been washed or they may have dirt and bird droppings on them.
 So be sure to check them and wash the lemons if necessary.

-You want fairly thin, fairly uniform slices.
+- You want fairly thin, fairly uniform slices.
 I’d say mine are about 1/4″ thick.
 I used a deli knife with a guard on it, you could use a mandolin if you have one or just your regular knife, it doesn’t have to be super exact.

-Dehydrate the slices on low or at 125°F degrees for about 10 hours.
-The slices should easily snap in half when they’re fully dry.
+- Dehydrate the slices on low or at 125°F degrees for about 16-18 hours.

 One thing you need to know about dried lemons is that they turn dark; they aren’t the beautiful bright yellow of fresh lemons.
 So don’t be surprised when you open the dehydrator.
+The hotter the temperature you use for drying, the darker the dried lemons will get.

 You can also peel the lemon before slicing it or peel some of the lemon slices before dehydrating.
 This will give you some lemon slices without the peel and pith which will be useful if you want to make lemon powder.